Best Principal Submatrix Selection for the Maximum Entropy Sampling Problem: Scalable Algorithms and Performance Guarantees: Numerical Illustrations

 \subsection{Numerical Experiments on Two Medium-sized Instances}

-In this subsection, we test the proposed algorithms on two commonly-used benchmark instances of MESP in literature and investigate their computational performance.
-In particular, the first instance has a covariance matrix of size $90\times90$ built on a temperature monitoring problem introduced in \cite{anstreicher2018efficient}, denoted by $n=90$ instance, and the second one is based on a covariance matrix of size $124\times 124$ introduced by \cite{hoffman2001new}, denoted by $n=124$ instance.
+In this subsection, we test the proposed algorithms on two commonly-used benchmark instances of MESP in literature and present their computational performance.
+In particular, the first instance has a covariance matrix of size $90\times90$ built on a temperature monitoring problem introduced in \cite{anstreicher2020efficient}, denoted by $n=90$ instance, and the second one is based on a covariance matrix of size $124\times 124$ introduced by \cite{hoffman2001new}, denoted by $n=124$ instance.
 Please note that these two covariance matrices are non-singular, i.e., $n=d$.
-For the $n=90$ instance, we test $8$ cases with $s\in \{10,20,\ldots,80\}$, while for the $n=124$ instance, we test $9$ cases with $s\in \{20,\ldots,100\}$.
-The computational results are displayed in \Cref{data90} and \Cref{data124}, where we let \textbf{B\&B}, \textbf{Frank-Wolfe}, \textbf{Sampling}, \textbf{Local Search} denote the Branch and Bound algorithm used in \cite{anstreicher2018efficient}, the Frank-Wolfe Algorithm \ref{algo:fw}, the sampling Algorithm \ref{alg_rand_round}, the local search Algorithm \ref{algo}, respectively.
-We also use \textbf{S-FW} to denote the size of the support of the continuous relaxation solution from the Frank-Wolfe Algorithm \ref{algo:fw}, use \textbf{LB-S} to denote the best lower bound from the sampling Algorithm \ref{alg_rand_round}, use \textbf{LB-L} to denote the lower bound from the local search Algorithm \ref{algo}, use \textbf{time} to denote the total time of an algorithm spent on a case, and use \textbf{gap($\%$)} to denote the computational optimality gaps according to
+For the $n=90$ instance, we test $8$ cases with $s\in \{10,20,\ldots,80\}$, while for the $n=124$ instance, we test $9$ cases with $s\in \{20, 30,\ldots,100\}$.
+The computational results are displayed in \Cref{data90} and \Cref{data124}, where we let \textbf{B\&B}, \textbf{Frank-Wolfe}, \textbf{Sampling}, \textbf{Local Search}, and \textbf{Samp+LS} denote the Branch and Bound algorithm used in \cite{anstreicher2020efficient}, the Frank-Wolfe Algorithm \ref{algo:fw}, the sampling Algorithm \ref{alg_rand_round}, the local search Algorithm \ref{algo}, and the combination of sampling Algorithm \ref{alg_rand_round} and local search Algorithm \ref{algo}, respectively.
+We also use \textbf{S-FW} to denote the size of the support of the continuous relaxation solution from the Frank-Wolfe Algorithm \ref{algo:fw}, use \textbf{time} to denote the total time in seconds of an algorithm spent on a case, and use \textbf{gap} to denote the absolute optimality gaps of algorithms, computed as the absolute difference between the output value of an algorithm and the optimal value or the best upper bound of MESP, where only if the optimal value is not available, we use the upper bound to calculate the gap instead.

-for Frank-Wolfe Algorithm \ref{algo:fw}, sampling Algorithm \ref{alg_rand_round}, local search Algorithm \ref{algo}, respectively.
 Note that due to the randomness, we repeat the sampling Algorithm \ref{alg_rand_round} one thousand times for each case and choose the best output, and its running time includes the time spent on the repetitions as well as that on running the Frank-Wolfe Algorithm \ref{algo:fw}.
+The column ``Samp + LS" in \Cref{data90} and \Cref{data124}, denotes the integrated sampling \Cref{alg_rand_round} and local search \Cref{algo}.
+Particularly, in the integrated algorithm, we consider one hundred random solutions of sampling \Cref{alg_rand_round} as the initial solutions of local search \Cref{algo} and then output the best solution for each testing case.